Taixi (embryonic breathing): Ancient Theory of External Breaths

-Kristofer Schipper notes that, "embryonic breathing is not a late development in the breathing exercises, but has always existed under different names" (1993: 242).
+Kristofer Schipper notes that, "embryonic breathing is not a late development in the breathing exercises, but has always existed under different names".
 As Daoist adepts began to practice taixi embryonic breathing, "things got to be horribly varied and complicated", they developed myriad, and sometimes contradictory, techniques such as the "holding of breath, slowing of breathing, swallowing of air, swallowing of saliva, mental guiding of qi, and inner visualization of internal organs, colored qi or deities."
-(Eskildsen 2015: 256).